The Coalition & Supporters Information Opinions Take Action! Resources Gallery News Links Contact

 The Canadian commercial seal hunt is the largest slaughter of marine mammals in the world.
 The hunt takes place on ice floes off the east coast of Canada in two segments.
 In the first, smaller segment known as the "Gulf", in the Gulf of St. Lawrence, the weapon of choice is the hakapik, which is a long club with a spike on one end, although guns are also used to a lesser degree.
 In the larger segment, known as the "Front", northeast of Newfoundland, guns are more widely used, as the seals are more difficult to reach.

 Canada has a second, lesser-known commercial seal hunt.
 Thousands of baby grey seals are slaughtered on small islands in Cape Breton and other areas of Nova Scotia each year.
-These pups are killed by Nova Scotian fishermen using crude wooden bats and boxcutters.
-Up until 2008 the slaughter of these pups occurred in secret and was relatively unnoticed relatively unnoticed and in secret.
+These pups are killed by Nova Scotian fishermen using crude wooden bats and hakapiks.
+Up until 2008 the slaughter of these pups occurred in secret and was relatively unnoticed.

 Canada's Department of Fisheries and Oceans (DFO) claims that the commercial seal hunt is "closely monitored and tightly regulated" and is conducted in strict adherence to the Marine Mammal Regulations.
 In direct contradiction of these claims, extreme cruelty has been witnessed and captured on film by observers in past years, and documentation of these violations of the Marine Mammal Regulations have been captured on video and have gone uninvestigated and unprosecuted by DFO.

-Violations include sealers leaving injured seals to die slowly on the ice or allowing them to escape to the water where they perish slowly, hooking and dragging animals still consciously struggling and in obvious pain, and skinning animals alive.
-Please visit our Resources Library for more information.
+Violations include sealers leaving injured seals to die slowly on the ice or allowing them to escape to the water where they perish slowly; hooking and dragging animals still consciously struggling and in obvious pain; and skinning animals while they are still alive.